LittleAndi/storage-manager/README.md

 - Users can create a space, invite another user, and see shared spaces
 - Editors can create and move items; Viewers have read-only access
-- QR code scanning opens correct box and respects permissions
+- QR code scanning opens correct link to box and respects permissions
 - All pages work on desktop and mobile widths

 ## Supabase Types